SpencerPao/Instagram_Bot/README.md

 This is a bot that will like and follow any post given a hash value <br />

+# Executables
+- IG_ME.py : Main executable for login attempt (using cookies), like, and follow requests.
+- IG_Bot.py : Experimental feature using public VPN (i.e masking IP) -- not in session due to too much traffic.

 # Requirements:
 ```
 Instagram Account